 As a WBENC, nationally-certified, woman-owned business enterprise, Amalia’s mission aims to help individuals and organizations of all sizes understand the Latin American culture.
-Her work bridges the gap and develops a broader understanding and appreciation of Latin cultural nuances as a sought-after inspirational speaker, bilingual brand ambassador, culinary consultant, and gourmet-experienced chef.
+Her work bridges the gap and develops a broader understanding and appreciation of Latin cultural nuances as a sought-after inspirational speaker, bilingual brand ambassador, culinary consultant, and gourmet-experiences chef.

 Woman Entrepreneur in Minnesota

 She is a graduate of Le Cordon Bleu and the National Speakers Association Speaker’s Academy with a Masters in International Business from St. Louis University and an alumna of the Cornell University-Bank of America Women’s Entrepreneurship Program.
 Amalia is co-founder and chief board advisor of Women Entrepreneurs of Minnesota (WeMN.org), a 501(c)6 nonprofit fostering women’s entrepreneurship through mentoring and leadership education.
-She has also mentored many aspiring women business owners there.
+She has mentored many aspiring women business owners.